|

 "It is more than that, I think," said Thranduil.
 "You

-is far cleverer than you are."
+and because she is far cleverer than you are."

 Legolas pulled Eowyn down from the wooden seat and laid her on